 Instructions

-- In a large mixing bowl combine all the dry ingredients.⅓ cup Sorghum flour, ¼ teaspoon Himalayan salt, ½ teaspoon Baking powder, ½ cup Cocao powder
+- In a large mixing bowl combine all the dry ingredients.โ cup Sorghum flour, ยผ teaspoon Salt, ยฝ teaspoon Baking powder, ยฝ cup Cocao powder

-- Add in all wet ingredients and fold together until a sticky batter comes together.1 cup Sweet Potato Puree, ½ cup Maple Syrup, 2 teaspoons Pure Vanilla Extract, 2 tablespoons Tahini
+- Add in all wet ingredients and fold together until a sticky batter comes together.ยฝ cup Maple Syrup, 2 tablespoons Tahini, 2 teaspoons Pure Vanilla Extract

-- Line a 8"x8" baking pan with parchment paper.
-Place batter into the lined tray/pan and spread out evenly.
+- Line a 8x8" (20x20cm) baking pan with parchment paper (see equipment notes).
+Place batter into the lined pan and spread out evenly using the back of a slightly wet spoon or spatula.
 Bake in a preheated 180C (356F) oven for 30 minutes.
-Allow to cool.
+Let the brownies cool completely before cutting them into pieces to enjoy.

 Video